clarifynl/responsive-pics/README.md

 * Supports intrinsic ratio boxes
 * Uses background processing for resizing and cropping images

-*ReponsivePics does not handle images in the WordPress wysiwig editor, it’s only useful for theme authors that use images or photos in their themes.
-It automatically handles retina or hdpi images via media queries.*
+<sub><sup>*ReponsivePics does not handle images in the WordPress wysiwig editor, it’s only useful for theme authors that use images or photos in their themes.
+It automatically handles retina or hdpi images via media queries.</sup></sub>

 # Documentation
 For full documentation and examples visit: [responsive.pics](https://responsive.pics)